renatco/cf-vagrant-installer/README.md

 ## Running Cloud Foundry

-Cloud Foundry will be bootstrapped the first time the Vagrant provisioner runs.
+Cloud Foundry will be bootstrapped the first time the Vagrant provisioner runs (it may take several minutes).
 After the bootstrap is complete, an upstart configuration will be generated to automatically start Cloud Foundry at boot.

 The following commands may be helpful if you wish to manually start and stop Cloud Foundry.